ksaurav24/PortFolio/README.md

 - Bootstrap: For the responsive front-end framework.
 - Font Awesome: For the icons used throughout the portfolio.

+# Preview:
+- You can view a preview of the site at https://main--sauravkportfolio.netlify.app/

 # License:
 This portfolio template is provided under the GNU GENERAL PUBLIC LICENSE.
 Please refer to the LICENSE file for more details.